 Why are the eligibility requirements changing?

-To address this, we are updating the eligibility requirements for the University Apartments.
-These changes aim to create more on-campus housing opportunities specifically for graduate students and families, ensuring they have access to housing that supports their academic and personal success.
+We are updating the eligibility requirements for the University Apartments in an effort to create more on-campus housing opportunities for these populations, ensuring they have access to stable, long-term accommodations that support their academic and personal success.

 If you have questions about these updates or need guidance, our team is here to help.
 You can contact us in the following ways: